yuliadm/q-scribe/README.md

 ### Overview
+This is a single-file app: `app.py`, which combines the workflow (below) + the minimal Streamlit UI.

 ```bash
 Upload video   ➡️   save to temp folder   ➡️   extract audio   ➡️   split into short WAV chunks
                                                                              ⬇️